 Results

 Demographic information about the final sample is provided in Table 2.
 Over 90% of participating children had been breastfed at some point in infancy and 1.9% of children were identified as being of Aboriginal and/or Torres Strait Islander origin.
 The majority of respondents were born in Australia.
 Of the responding main caregivers 53.3% held university degrees and 28% held a technical qualification.
-These figures are slightly higher than national statistics that show 59% of Australians (aged between 15 and 64 years) have a post-school qualification 23 however, it is consistent with recruitment in childcare, where most caregivers are employed or studying 24, as such our sample were highly educated.
+These figures (81.3%) are higher than national statistics that show 59% of Australians (aged between 15 and 64 years) have a post-school qualification 23 but consistent with recruitment in childcare, where most caregivers are employed or studying 24.

 Table 3 shows the crude prevalence estimates of normal weight, overweight, and obese children resulting from application of each of the three international reference standards.
 The proportion of children classified as overweight or obese significantly differed across each of the three reference values.
 Using the WHO reference values, significantly fewer children were classified as overweight compared to the CDC or IOTF cut-points.
 There were significantly more children classified as obese when using the CDC reference, than either the IOTF or WHO.
 Odds ratio analyses indicated that when CDC is used to classify child weight status over IOTF, a child was 1.78 times greater odds (95% CI: 1.54 – 2.06) of being classified as either overweight or obese.
 Commensurately, if IOTF is used in favour of WHO, a child was 2.66 times greater odds (95% CI: 2.20 – 3.20) of being classified as overweight/obese.
 Finally, if the CDC cut-points are used instead of the WHO, a child is 4.72 times greater odds (95% CI: 3.96 – 5.67) of being classified as overweight/obese.